-96. The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization provides a legal framework for the effective implementation of the third objective of the Convention on Biodiversity (CBD).
-The Protocol was adopted by the Conference of the Parties to the Convention on Biological Diversity at its tenth meeting on 29 October 2010 in Nagoya, Japan, entered into force on 12 October 2014, and 102 parties have ratified the Protocol to date.

-97. The successful implementation of ABS at the national level has the potential to make considerable contributions to biodiversity conservation and sustainable use, and thus is relevant to successful implementation of the Strategic Plan for Biodiversity.
-As such, projects developed for funding under other GEF modalities will be encouraged to explore the potential and relevance of ABS to contribute to specific project and program objectives.

-98. GEF will support national and regional implementation of the Nagoya Protocol and, if still required in specific countries, targeted capacity building to facilitate ratification of the Protocol.
-As such, the GEF will support the following core activities to comply with the provisions of the Nagoya Protocol:
+- 96. The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization provides a legal framework for the effective implementation of the third objective of the Convention on Biodiversity (CBD).
+The Protocol was adopted by the Conference of the Parties to the CBD at its tenth meeting on 29 October 2010 in Nagoya, Japan, entered into force on 12 October 2014, and 102 parties have ratified the Protocol to date. - 97.
+The successful implementation of ABS at the national level has the potential to make considerable contributions to biodiversity conservation and sustainable use, and thus is relevant to successful implementation of the Strategic Plan for Biodiversity.
+As such, projects developed for funding under other GEF modalities will be encouraged to explore the potential and relevance of ABS to contribute to specific project and program objectives. - 98.
+GEF will support national and regional implementation of the Nagoya Protocol and, if still required in specific countries, targeted capacity building to facilitate ratification of the Protocol.
+As such, the GEF will support the following core activities to comply with the provisions of the Nagoya Protocol: - Stocktaking and assessment.
+GEF will support gap analysis of ABS provisions in existing policies, laws and regulations, stakeholder identification, user rights, and intellectual property rights, and assess institutional capacity including research organizations. - Development and implementation of a strategy and action plan for the implementation of ABS measures (e.g. policy, legal, and regulatory frameworks governing ABS, National Focal Point, Competent National Authority, Institutional agreements, administrative procedures for Prior Informed Consent and Mutually Agreed Terms, monitoring of use of genetic resources, compliance with legislation and cooperation on transboundary issues).

-- Stocktaking and assessment.
-GEF will support gap analysis of ABS provisions in existing policies, laws and regulations, stakeholder identification, user rights and intellectual property rights, and assess institutional capacity including research organizations; - Development and implementation of a strategy and action plan for the implementation of ABS measures. (e.g. policy, legal, and regulatory frameworks governing ABS, National Focal Point, Competent National Authority, Institutional agreements, administrative procedures for Prior Informed Consent (PIC) and Mutually Agreed Terms (MAT), monitoring of use of genetic resources, compliance with legislation and cooperation on transboundary issues); - Development (or revision) of national measures to implement and enforce the Protocol (e.g. the legislative, administrative or policy measures on access and benefit-sharing); and - Building capacity among stakeholders (including indigenous peoples and local communities, especially women) to negotiate between providers and users of genetic resources.
+- Development (or revision) of national measures to implement and enforce the Protocol (e.g. the legislative, administrative or policy measures on access and benefit-sharing). - Building capacity among stakeholders (including indigenous peoples and local communities, especially women) to negotiate between providers and users of genetic resources.
 Countries may consider institutional capacity-building to carry out research and development to add value to their own genetic resources and traditional knowledge associated with genetic resources.
-The GEF will also support the participation in the ABS Clearing-House Mechanism.

-99. The GEF will also enhance national implementation of the Nagoya Protocol through regional collaboration.
+The GEF will also support the participation in the ABS Clearing-House Mechanism. - 99.
+The GEF will also enhance national implementation of the Nagoya Protocol through regional collaboration.
 Regional collaboration would help build capacity of countries to add value to their own genetic resources and traditional knowledge associated with genetic resources and avoid duplication of regulatory mechanisms while encouraging intra-regional collaboration.
-Regional collaboration can also address the financial and human resource constraints faced by small or least developed countries through sharing regulatory and scientific resources.

-100. In recognition of the importance of genetic resources for food and agriculture and in achieving food security worldwide, the GEF will consider projects for the mutually supportive implementation of the Nagoya Protocol and the International Treaty on Plant Genetic Resources for Food and Agriculture.
+Regional collaboration can also address the financial and human resource constraints faced by small or least developed countries through sharing regulatory and scientific resources. - 100.
+In recognition of the importance of genetic resources for food and agriculture and in achieving food security worldwide, the GEF will consider projects for the mutually supportive implementation of the Nagoya Protocol and the International Treaty on Plant Genetic Resources for Food and Agriculture.